azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ## Conclusion

 Going through this blog, working with *Nuclei* gives us a good understanding of the *value* it provides during *penetration testing*.
 It's can support both *Security Engineers* and *Security Analysts* to include these *data sets* for further analysis.
 Besides the *powerful* scan engine and simplicity adding new functionality you can easily *integrate* scan results with your *Microsoft Security Toolsl* using a `LAW`.
+Hopefully you also experienced this value going through this blog.
+Let me know what you think about `Nuclei` and the `Ingest2LAW` tool I've created.

 # Interested in the code?